TritonDataCenter/rfd/rfd/0082/README.md

 `sdcadm insts` hits SAPI for VM instances and CNAPI for agent instances.

-## Trent's quick scatch notes on work to be done

-This should be cleaned up, discussed, agreed upon, and ticketed.

-TODOs related to getting agents updating more convenient in the short term:
+## M1: Short term more convenient agents updating

-- TOOLS ticket for 'sdcadm post-setup cmon' to create cmon-agent instances Link that to TOOLS-1631.
+- TOOLS-1648: 'sdcadm post-setup cmon' should create cmon-agent instances This will enable TOOLS-1631 for 'cmon-agent'.
-- TOOLS ticket for 'sdcadm create' support for agents
+- TODO: TOOLS ticket for 'sdcadm create' support for agents Link this to TOOLS-1631.
-    - also possibly separate ticket for multiple-server support for 'sdcadm create' Link these to TOOLS-1631.
+- TODO: for multiple-server support for 'sdcadm create'
-- consider ticket for 'sdcadm ex update-agents' to be able to skip the 'latest' linking
+- TODO: consider ticket for 'sdcadm ex update-agents' to be able to skip the 'latest' linking
-- consider ticket to update the latest link with an agentsshar without updating the agents.
+- TODO: consider ticket to update the latest link with an agentsshar without updating the agents.

-Remaining work to drop agentsshar:
+## M2: Dropping the agentsshar

+The following quick notes should be cleaned up, discussed, agreed upon, and
+ticketed:

 - headnode setup to use individual agents
 - CN setup (agentsetup.sh) to use individual agents
 - COAL/usb builds to ship with individual agents instead of the shar
 - sdcadm process to get from agentsshar on the usbkey to individual agents on the key (for existing deployments).
+- cn-agent agent_install needs to support installation of a new agent.
+   Current task blindly assumes that there'll be a directory for the given agent argument that must be backed up and could be used to restore the old agent in case of failure of the setup process (how this whole process of restore on failure, or cleanup backup on success could be improved too).
 - cn-agent agent_install should refresh sysinfo for that server
   TODO: verify that it is indeed NOT updating server.sysinfo after an individual agent install